-- One Time Close: Insurance may be activated either at the initial construction financing or upon completion of the property.
-Premium billing begins upon policy activation. - Two Time Close: Insurance activation occurs at completion of the property and closing of permanent financing.
-The loan must be current with zero late payments at the time the commitment is put inforce.
+- One Time Close: Premium billing begins upon policy activation. - Two Time Close: The loan must be current with zero late payments at the time the commitment is put in-force.
 Loans that have any 30-day late payments during the construction phase are not eligible for insurance.